How to Become a Vampire in ESO - Complete Guide

 How to Cure Vampirism

-Speak to Prelate Sabinus to cure Vampirism (and Lycanthropy).
+Speak to Prelate Sabinus to cure Vampirism.
 He's found in Mages Guildhalls and religious sites across Tamriel.

 • Talk to Prelate Sabinus in any Mages Guild Hall and pay 69 gold to cure Vampirism

-You can't be both a Vampire and a Werewolf at the same time.
+You can't be both a Vampire and a Werewolf at the same time in ESO.
 Cure your current affliction before pursuing the other.
+For the full Werewolf process, see the Becoming a Werewolf Guide.

 Achievements related to this guide